courtneyl22/techdegree-project1/README.md

 # techdegree-project1
 This project is a random quote generator that generates quotes from Black women.
 This project contains the following requirements:

+Technologies Used:
+- JavaScript
+- HTML
+- CSS

 Create Array of Objects
 - Array of objects is named quotes.
 - Array contains at least 5 quote objects.